 On the east side of the peninsula at Kalawao, cemeteries are associated with the two historic churches, Siloama Congregational Church and St. Philomena Catholic Church.
 Moku Puakala is a concentration of marked and unmarked graves near St. Philomena Church at Kalawao.
 This area immediately adjacent to St. Philomena contains the graves of Father Damien (which contains a relic of his right hand) and Brother Joseph Dutton, and several other religious workers who served at the Baldwin Home at Kalawao.
 Beyond the church to the east are two large fields with only a few marked graves.
 However, these fields are believed to contain thousands of burials.
 The markers are long lost, but the inherent power of these fields is felt in remembrance of the people sent into isolation to live and die at Kalawao.

 In a January 31, 1880 letter to his brother, Father Damien De Veuster wrote, "Since I have been here, I have buried from one hundred and ninety to two hundred every year, and still the number of living lepers is always over seven hundred...
 There are many empty places in the church, but in the cemetery, there is hardly room left to dig the graves."

 Grave Marker Preservation Program

 The grave marker preservation program preserves the memory of past residents, honors the remaining living patients, and educates park visitors about this sacred aspect of Kalaupapa history.
-The preservation of grave markers is also an important part of reconnecting individuals to their family history through genealogical research inquiries.
+The preservation of grave markers is also important in reconnecting individuals to their family history through genealogical research inquiries.
 Gravestones are family records that record names, birth and death dates, and epitaphs that reflect the lives and personalities of people who lived in the past.
-Cemetery preservation at the park continues to reconnect families to their past, honor family lines, and to better understand the history of Kalaupapa.
+Cemetery preservation at the park continues to reconnect families to their past, honor family lines, and better understand Kalaupapa's history.